adnmustkhan-hash/Aintec/README.md

 # Aintec
-this is my first repository oriject
+this is my first repository Priject
+Adnan Khan